mrStasSmirnoff/curriculum-vitae/cv_Smirnov_2024.md

 - **Thesis:** "Enhancing Object Detection in Fine Art Paintings Using Deep Learning Techniques"
   - Developed a custom **CNN** model that improved detection accuracy by **18%** over existing methods.
 - **Research Assistant Positions:**
-  - Worked on statistical image processing, modeling plasmonic nanoparticles in **COMSOL**, and programming Lie groups in **GAP**.
+  - Worked on statistical image processing, modeling plasmonic nanoparticles in COMSOL, and programming Lie groups in GAP.
-  - Published two research papers in reputable journals.

 ---